eslopezag/penguin_classification_deployment/lambda_deployment/README.md

         docker push [AWS ACCOUNT ID].dkr.ecr.[REGION].amazonaws.com/[REPO NAME]:[USER-DEFINED TAG]

-1. Create a Lambda Function through the AWS console specifying ir is based on a container image and passing the URI of the image you pushed to ECR (`[AWS ACCOUNT ID].dkr.ecr.[REGION].amazonaws.com/[REPO NAME]:[USER-DEFINED TAG]`).
+1. Create a Lambda Function through the AWS console specifying it is based on a container image and passing the URI of the image you pushed to ECR (`[AWS ACCOUNT ID].dkr.ecr.[REGION].amazonaws.com/[REPO NAME]:[USER-DEFINED TAG]`).

 1. Create an API Gateway through the AWS console using the non-private REST API type and the Regional endpoint type.